Case Studies

 Anaerobic Digesters for Sustainable Dairy Farms – Connecticut Green Bank

-A partnership between the Live Oak Bank, the Connecticut Green Bank, and Ag-Grid Energy, enabled 6+ dairy farms to finance the construction of electricity-generating anaerobic digesters.
-When completed, a single digester can produce up to 550 kilowatts of electricity and reduce 25,000 tons of organic waste annually.
+A partnership between the Live Oak Bank, the Connecticut Green Bank, and Ag-Grid Energy, enabled 10+ dairy farms to finance the construction of electricity-generating anaerobic digesters.
+These digesters are pivotal in sustainable farming, as each unit is capable of producing up to 600 kilowatts of electricity while annually reducing over 30,000 tons of organic waste.
+This initiative not only supports renewable energy production but also plays a significant role in waste management and greenhouse gas reduction at local farms.

 Loans for Energy Efficient Upgrades – California Alternative Energy and Advanced Transportation Financing Authority (CAEATFA)